 Even so, it’s a great chair and well worth taking a second look at.
 In no particular order, here are the main things you’ll like about it:

-On top of that, it can recline to a maximum of 145 degrees, has an aluminum base, and is well-suited to the rigors of heavy daily use.
-It even comes with a built-in coat hanger, so you’ve got a handy place to hang your coat while you’re working.
+In addition, it can recline to a maximum of 145 degrees, has an aluminum base, and is well-suited to the rigors of heavy daily use.
+It even comes with a built-in coat hanger, so you have a handy place to hang your coat while working.

 Honestly, if not for the fact that Topsky is a very young brand without much heft or brand reliability at this point, this one would have ranked higher than it did, and may well have found a place on our list of finalists.
 We highly recommend it.